Disentangling the Faraday rotation sky: Observables

-Since $\LoS{n_\mathrm{th}}{\mathrm{gal}}$, $\sigma_{n_\mathrm{th}}$ and $\Len{gal}$ can vary strongly and do not depend on each other, the interpretation of the $\Len{DM^2/EM}$ calculated from EM and DM measurements must rely on additional assumptions.
-We illustrate this point by presenting two examples of possible $n_\mathrm{th}$ configurations along a LoS in Fig. \ref{fig:em_dm_simple}, which give very similar observational results, albeit depicting completely different scenarios for the $n_\mathrm{th}$ distribution.
-It should further be noted that $\Len{DM^2/EM}$ is an observable quantity, while $\LoS{n_\mathrm{th}}{\mathrm{gal}}$, $\sigma_{n_\mathrm{th}}$ and $\Len{gal}$ are 3D-model dependent quantities, in particular all three depend on the definition of the border region of the Milky Way.
+Since $\LoS{n_\mathrm{e}}{\mathrm{gal}}$, $\sigma_{n_\mathrm{e}}$ and $\Len{gal}$ can vary strongly and do not depend on each other, the interpretation of the $\Len{DM^2/EM}$ calculated from EM and DM measurements must rely on additional assumptions.
+We illustrate this point by presenting two examples of possible $n_\mathrm{e}$ configurations along a LoS in Fig. \ref{fig:em_dm_simple}, which give very similar observational results, albeit depicting completely different scenarios for the $n_\mathrm{e}$ distribution.
+It should further be noted that $\Len{DM^2/EM}$ can be directly calculated from EM and DM values, while $\LoS{n_\mathrm{e}}{\mathrm{gal}}$, $\sigma_{n_\mathrm{e}}$ and $\Len{gal}$ are 3D-model dependent quantities, in particular all three depend on the definition of the border region of the Milky Way.
 All our sky models are independent of this choice, but their interpretation with regard to the 3D structure of the Galaxy is not.
 We give a simple example of such a 3D model in Sect. \ref{subsec:results_sky_filling}, as it is more connected to the concrete interpretation of our results.

 At this point we would also like to note that the dimensional analysis argument used to motivate Eq. \ref{eq:em_dm2_ratio} could also be used to cancel the units of length instead of the density units, i.e. to calculate: